Achievable logoAchievable logo

 2. elections, I

-We have to choose between a period and a comma in these options.
-While we haven’t gone over the comma rules yet (we’ll learn this in the chapter Linking dependent clauses), we don’t need to know them to answer this question.
+You’re choosing between a period and a comma.
+Even though you haven’t learned comma rules yet (you’ll learn them in the chapter Linking dependent clauses), you don’t need them to answer this question.

-All we have to do is use the checklist we learned.
+All you have to do is use the checklist.

 ACT tip